 You also have the option to go to the WP Rocket plugin site and sign up for its license by choosing one of its three paid plans.
 When you finish installing the plugin, it will be easy to find the plugin in the Settings menu available on the left side of the account screen of WordPress.
 You can click on the ‘Save Changes’ key in order to preserve all of the settings that you will be executing.

 The Dashboard will be the top-most menu that you will see when the WP Rocket plugin is opened.
 This particular menu displays the license status, plugin’s expiry date, and any other related information.
-You will also see the Frequently Asked Questions Section in the Dashboard, and this section can help you with any aspect of the plugin that confuses you.
+You will also see the Frequently Asked Questions section in the Dashboard, and this section can help you with any aspect of the plugin that confuses you with speed optimization.

 You can also go for the ‘Rocket Tester’ button that will mark you as an active participant in their beta testing program.
 This way, WP Rocket can anonymously collect any data.